Up North Wellness Center

 Authors

-Dr. Doug and Jeanette love teaching people about health and wellness.
-If we haven't covered a topic that you're interested in, feel free to leave a comment and we'd be happy to give you our thoughts!
+Dr. Doug Tansor DC, CVSMT loves teaching people about health and wellness.
+If he hasn't covered a topic that you're interested in, feel free to leave a comment and he'd be happy to give you his thoughts!

 Archives